jet/equinox/README.md

     eqx init -ru 400 cosmos # generates a database+container, adds optimized indexes
     ```

-3. generate sample app from template, with CosmosDb wiring
+3. generate sample app from template, with CosmosDB wiring

     ```powershell
     dotnet new eqxweb -t -c # -t for todos, -c for cosmos dotnet run -p Web
     ```

-4. Use the `eqx` tool to dump stats relating the contents of the CosmosDb store
+4. Use the `eqx` tool to dump stats relating the contents of the CosmosDB store

     ```powershell
     # run queries to determine how many streams, docs, events there are in the container
     eqx -V -C stats -SDEP cosmos # -P to run in parallel # -V -C to show underlying query being used
     ```

-5. Use `propulsion` tool to run a CosmosDb ChangeFeedProcessor
+5. Use `propulsion` tool to run a CosmosDB ChangeFeedProcessor

     ```powershell
     dotnet tool uninstall Propulsion.Tool -g